-Here is our suggestion for the Sunday morning, when Pope francis is in Rome and you want to experience the Angelus prayer of the Pope on St. Peter’s square.
+Here is my recommendation for the Sunday morning, when Pope francis is in Rome and you want to experience the Angelus prayer of the Pope on St Peter’s square.

 Incidentally, there is no preferred access to security for Sunday morning.
 Preferred access is only available on Sunday afternoons.

 The Castel Sant’Angelo opens at 9 o’clock.
-We advise you to buy the ticket in advance, otherwise you may have to wait quite a long time.
+It’s recommended to buy the ticket in advance, otherwise you may have to wait quite a long time.
 Even with the Roma Pass and the other city passes, you do not have to wait in line.

 On the first Sunday of the month, admission is free and there is no preferential entry.
 Therefore you should be at the Castel Sant’Angelo early on the first Sunday of the month because otherwise there may be very long queues.